AGING WHITETAIL DEER FROM THEIR JAWBONES

 We need to know, sex, block, date and hunter’s name and contact details.

 This is not a DoC project but one carried out by hunters wanting to learn a bit more about the whitetail deer we all enjoy hunting.
-Please assist by returning as many jaws as possible, even the very young ones.
+Please assist by returning as many jaws as possible, especially the very young ones.

 It is essential we know which sex the deer was.
 Mark each jaw with your own code and gender.
 It is helpful to include any information about antler size with the bucks and any other observations you might like to add.
 We suspect many hunters don’t bother to send in jaws from fawns and yearlings as the age is obvious.
 We would like your young deer as well as jaw size may give an indication of animal condition.